Bahirumulugeta/habesha-date-picker/README.md

 #### 3. Configure the Localization Provider:
 The EtLocalizationProvider accepts the following props to configure the localization:

-`localType:` This can be set to "AMH" (Amharic), "AO" (Afan Oromo), or "CUSTOM".
+`localType:` This can be set to "EC" (Amharic), "AO" (Afan Oromo), or "CUSTOM".
 It defines the type of localization you want to apply.
-"AMH" and "AO" are predefined localizations, while "CUSTOM" allows for more personalized configurations.
+"EC" and "AO" are predefined localizations, while "CUSTOM" allows for more personalized configurations.

 `getLocalMonthName:` This optional function is used only when localType is set to "CUSTOM".
 It allows you to provide a custom function to return the name of the month based on the month number.